 Our goal is here to visualize the results while keeping as much information as possible.

-Select the Visualizing data / Scatter Plot command in the XLSTAT menu.
+Select the Visualizing data / Scatter Plots command in the XLSTAT menu.

 Once you have clicked on the button, the Scatter Plot dialog box appears.

 In the General tab, select the data on the Excel sheet as follows:

 In the Options tab, activate the Frequencies and Only if >1 as we want to know if two or more points are superimposed if there is such a case.
 The Confidence Ellipses option can only be activated if the Z data option is deactivated in the General tab.
 This tutorial will help you in drawing scatter plots with confidence ellipses in XLSTAT.

 Activate the Legend option to be able to identify points belonging to each of the two categories of the Groups column.

 In the Colors tab, you can choose the color for each of the groups.
 First, enter the number of groups (here, we have yes/no so in total 2 groups).
 Then click on each group field below to choose its color.
 If you want to leave the default XLSTAT colors, do not check the group number option.